vacu9708/Embedded-system/ARM architecture/Programmers’ Model/readme.md

 - If, however, another thread has written to the location, the STREX operation will fail, returning a non-zero value.
 #### Typical Usage in a Loop:
 In practice, the thread often repeatedly reads (LDREX) and tries to write (STREX) in a loop until STREX reports success (indicating no other writes occurred in the meantime).

+## Jazelle extension
+- **Background**: Jazelle was introduced to mitigate the overheads of JVM by allowing for the native execution of Java bytecode.
+- **Operation**: When in Jazelle mode, the processor can directly execute Java bytecode instructions.
+This is achieved by mapping Java bytecodes to equivalent ARM processor instructions or sequences of instructions.
+- **Decline of Jazelle**: The advancements in JIT have largely overshadowed the need for direct bytecode execution.

+## Saturated integer arithmetic
+Saturated arithmetic prevents the overflow/underflow of typical integer arithmetic.
+Instead, if an operation results in a value outside the representable range, it is set to the closest representable value (the maximum or minimum value of the data type).
+- **For instance**, in 8-bit saturated arithmetic, if adding two numbers results in a value greater than 255, the result is set to 255.
+Similarly, if subtraction would result in a negative value, the result is set to 0.